rjkviegas/skills-workshops/week-3/process_modelling/README.md

 ## Why model a process?

-* It's a quick way to figure out how a process works.
-It's much quicker than trying to write the code that enacts the process.
+* It's a quick way to figure out and cement your understanding of how a process works.
+It's much quicker than writing the code that enacts the process.

 * It's much easier to iterate on a process model that the code that enacts the process.

-* It's much easier to add detail to a process model than add it to code.
+* It's much easier to add detail to a process model than to add it to code.

 * It's a great way to communicate and discuss a process with another person.